 Whenever you use a chart in this way, Netdata synchronizes all the other charts to match it.
-Chart synchronization even works between separate Netdata agents if you connect them using the node menu!
+Chart synchronization even works between separate Netdata agents if you connect them using the My nodes menu!

 You can change how charts show their metrics in a few different ways, each of which have a few methods:

 Here’s how chart synchronization looks while zooming and panning:

 You can also perform all these actions using the small rewind/play/fast-forward/zoom-in/zoom-out buttons that appear in the bottom-right corner of each chart.

 Charts, contexts, families¶